 An "ambitious" free trade agreement between the UK and the EU must go above and beyond the EU's existing FTAs to keep costs low and free manufacturers, exporters and importers from onerous red tape.
 To sell products in both the EU and Canada, businesses on both sides must - in the main - comply with two sets of rules, get products cleared by two sets of regulators, pay for two sets of licenses and in some instances, even pay for the authorities on the other side to randomly inspect their product lines for Canadian goods and EU ones.
-This adds significant cost to business operations.
-For example, it is estimated it costs £350,000-£500,00016 to secure additional type approvals for cars, the Office of Health Economics states it takes 2-3 months longer for European-licensed medicines to be cleared for trade in Canada,17 and one machinery manufacturer told the CBI that getting approvals to sell a single machine to Canada costs £5,600 more than to the EU.
+This adds significant cost to business operations. .
+For example, it is estimated that duplicate testing of vehicles could add up to £500,00016 to the cost of securing type approval for a single new model car, the Office of Health Economics states it takes 2-3 months longer for European-licensed medicines to be cleared for trade in Canada,17 and one machinery manufacturer tod the CBI that getting approvals to sell a single machine to Canada costs £5,600 more than to the EU.